beyond-decentralized/AIRport/generators/takeoff/README.md

 "Takeoff is the phase of flight in which an aerospace vehicle leaves the ground and becomes airborne."

-@airport/takeoff makes serialized entities usable as query APIs in code.
+@airport/takeoff makes serialized entities usable as query APIs in code and defines how a JSON application descriptor gets processed by AIRport.

 ## Description

-Query entity and DDL "on the fly" code generation from the configuration (persisted in the database).
-Used by "@airport/tower" and "@airport/terminal" to provide core query APIs.
+1. Query entity and DDL "on the fly" code generation from the configuration (persisted in the database).
+Used to provide core query APIs.

+2. Schema related configuration generation.
+Converts the JSON appliation descriptor passed from the application to schema used for Query Object Generation.
+Initializes the application.